perfectspr/llm-leaderboard/results/openchat.md

 Lithium, a metal not easily soluble, can dissolve in specific organic solvents like diethyl ether, THF, diglyme, acetonitrile, DMSO, and water due to their high polarity and low boiling points, with solubility influenced by factors such as temperature, pressure, and other compounds.

 ### Received Answer
-Lithium can be dissolved in specific high-polarity organic solvents like diethyl ether and tetrahydrofuran due to their low boiling points and solubility factors like temperature and pressure.
+Lithium can be dissolved in certain organic solvents like diethyl ether and tetrahydrofuran due to their high polarity and low boiling point, with solubility influenced by factors such as temperature, pressure, and other compounds present.
 ***
 ### Summarizing 5
 Summarize the following into one sentence: "Bob was a boy.
 Bob had a dog.
 Bob and his dog went for a walk.
 Bob and his dog walked to the park.
 At the park, Bob threw a stick and his dog brought it back to him.
 The dog chased a squirrel, and Bob ran after him.
 Bob got his dog back and they walked home together."